rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/SQL interview Questions.md

 ---
 ## Q. `WHERE` vs `HAVING` in sql
-In SQL, `WHERE` and `HAVING` are both used for filtering data, but they operate at different stages of query processing. `WHERE` filters rows before grouping, applying conditions to individual rows. `HAVING`, on the other hand, filters groups after they've been created by a `GROUP BY` clause, allowing conditions based on aggregate functions.

-### `WHERE` Clause:
-- Purpose: Filters rows based on individual row values.
-- Timing: Applied before the `GROUP BY` clause, meaning it filters data before any grouping or aggregation is performed.
-- Aggregate Functions: Cannot be used directly within the `WHERE` clause.
-- Usage: Can be used with `SELECT`, `UPDATE`, and `DELETE` statements.

-### `HAVING` Clause:
-- Purpose: Filters groups of rows based on conditions involving aggregate functions.
-- Timing: Applied after the `GROUP BY` clause, meaning it filters the results of grouped data.
-- Aggregate Functions: Can be used within the `HAVING` clause to filter based on aggregated values like `COUNT()`, `SUM()`, `AVG()`.
-- Usage: Can only be used with the `SELECT` statement.

-#### In this example:
-- `WHERE salary > 50000` filters the table to include only employees with a salary greater than $50,000.
-- `GROUP BY department` groups the remaining employees by department.
-- `HAVING employee_count > 5` then filters the groups to include only departments with more than 5 employees with salaries greater than $50,000.

----
-## Q. Where vs Having
 In SQL, `WHERE` and `HAVING` clauses are used for filtering data, but they operate at different levels. `WHERE` filters rows based on conditions applied to individual columns before any grouping or aggregation. `HAVING` filters groups of rows based on conditions involving aggregate functions like `COUNT`, `SUM`, or `AVG`, and it's always used with `GROUP BY`.

 Here's a more detailed breakdown: